 \section{Model and methods}

-The AFM Heisenberg model on the square-octagon lattice (Fig. \ref{fig:lattice} (a)) can be written as
+The AFM Heisenberg model on the square-octagon lattice [Fig. \ref{fig:lattice} (a)] can be written as

-where $\langle ij\rangle$ and $\langle ij\rangle'$ indicates the corresponding inter unit cell (inter-UC) bonds.
-Here this unit cell only contains four spins on the small square as Fig.\ref{fig:lattice} (a) shows.
-The inter-UC coupling $J_{1}$ is antiferromagnetic and takes a fixed value of $1$.
+where $\langle ij\rangle$ and $\langle ij\rangle'$ indicate the corresponding inter-UC bonds.
+Here, this unit cell only contains four spins on the small square as Fig. \ref{fig:lattice} (a) shows.
+The inter-UC coupling $J_{1}$ is antiferromagnetic and takes a fixed value of 1.
 We define the tuning parameter $g=J_{2}/J_{1}$ which can drive the model into four different phases~\cite{zhang2017unconventional}.
-Three QCPs denoted by $g_{ci}$, $i=1,2,3$ (Fig.\ref{fig:lattice} (b)) have been confirmed to be $O(3)$ universal class analytically and numerically .
-As Fig.\ref{fig:lattice} (b) shows, the model is in the AKLT phase when $g_{c3}< g< g_{c2}$ \cite{1987Rigorous} and $S=1/2$ N\'eel phase appears if $g_{c2}< g< g_{c1}$.
-In this paper, We mainly focus on the dynamical properties of the AKLT phase and N\'eel phase separated by $g_{c2}$ which has different surface behaviors \cite{weber2018nonordinary,zhang2017unconventional}.
+Three QCPs denoted by $g_{ci}$, $i=1-3$ [Fig. \ref{fig:lattice} (b)] have been confirmed to be the $O(3)$ universal class analytically and numerically .
+As Fig. \ref{fig:lattice} (b) shows, the model is in the AKLT phase when $g_{c3}< g< g_{c2}$ \cite{1987Rigorous} and the $S=1/2$ N\'eel phase appears if $g_{c2}< g< g_{c1}$.
+In this paper, we mainly focus on the dynamical properties of the AKLT phase and the N\'eel phase separated by $g_{c2}$ which has different surface behaviors \cite{weber2018nonordinary,zhang2017unconventional}.